urij19cc7e4/Machindustry/README.md

 - Finding path for liquids
 - Finding path for beam nodes
 - Connecting turbine condensers in the map area to the main power net
+- Changing order of the build plan queue

 ## Settings & Usage